midimaster21b/CIS-452_Token_Ring_Simulator/DESIGN.md

 ## Output

 1. The output for all token ring nodes is an output file, while the main admin process uses standard output and standard input.

+## Child process identification

+- As child processes are forked, the return value from fork is used to differentiate between the parent and child processes.
+After differentiation, the global child_process_flag identifies a process as a child process.

+# Object Lifecycles

+Proper lifecycle expectations vs. terminated (using a signal)

+[1] admin_pipes: A list of write endpoints for the admin process to use.

+    1. Creation: Malloc'd using the specified number endpoints requested by the user.
+    1. Fork'd: An instance remains in memory for both the parent and child processes.
+    1. Child destruction: The child free's the memory prior to admin and token thread creation.
+    1. Parent destruction: The parent free's the memory when exiting the application.
+[TODO!]

+[2] temp_endpoint